interTwin-eu/raster-to-stac/README.md

 # Raster-to-STAC
-`raster-to-stac` library allows to extract STAC metadata from raster satellitar imageries (as xarrays), organizing it in catalogs and items
+`raster-to-stac` library allows to extract STAC metadata from raster satellite imageries -(as xarrays), organizing it in catalogs and items

 ## Requirements

 ## Installation

 ## Usage
 Example of raster2stac lib usage:

 ```python